becarpenter/otp-casa/draft-carpenter-anima-otp-casa.md

 physically lost, all its tokens MUST immediately be marked as claimed in the OPADL.

 The ODevIDs are self-signed.
-This is not an issue because devices present a certificate including a unique token from the OPADL, and so they can be trusted exactly to the extent that the Installer is trusted.
+This is acceptable because each ODevID certificate includes a unique token from the OPADL, and so can be trusted exactly to the extent that the Installer is trusted.
+However, this means that the BRSKI-EST TLS connection cannot rely on a CA-signed IDevID as described in Section 5.1 of {{RFC8995}}.
+It __SHOULD__ rely on whatever corporate or general PKI is already in place in the pledge.
+In a stand-alone environment, an alternative is to accept self-signed CMS structures.

 The Registrar and the CASA are trustworthy because they constitute a corporate entity and can present an end-entity certificate satisfying corporate